-- Which starting even numbers is it possible to (fully) square pair? - For which it is it impossible?
-For which is it possible in more than one way? - What patterns or generalisations are there for "square pairing" numbers in the simplest way?
-Proofs?
+Which starting even numbers is it possible to (fully) square pair?
+For which it is it impossible?
+For which is it possible in more than one way?
+What patterns or generalisations are there for "square pairing" numbers in the simplest way?
+What proofs can be given for such processes?